iiSpectre/APK-Extraction-Script/README.md

 * Which APK is currently being extracted
 * When the script is finished

-Note: this script has only been tested/used with Samsung Firmware files, it may work with firmware from other devices.
+Note: this script has only been tested/used with Samsung Firmware files, and may work with firmware from other devices.